 A report is another written form of decision making at the United Nations.
 Reports of functional commissions, standing committees, regional commissions, or other bodies that make reports to the Economic and Social Council or the General Assembly generally follow the UN format for annual reports, though at AMUN the reporting body should write one report for each topic they wish to cover.
 The reports will summarize the body's discussion of the topic and will recommend specific resolutions and actions to the appropriate body.
-At this year's Conference, the following simulations will write reports: The Commission on Population and Development (CPD), The Economic and Social Commission for Asia and the Pacific (ESCAP), and the Human Right's Council (HRC).
+At this year's Conference, the following simulations will write reports: The Commission on Crime Prevention and Criminal Justice (CCPCJ), The Economic Commission for Latin America and the Caribbean (ECLAC), and the Special Committee on Peacekeeping Operations (SCPKO).

 The report format is outlined here, and a sample Table of Contents for the report follows.
-A more detailed description and a sample report is available at www.amun.org/uploads/Handbooks/2009/Sample\ Report-CSDVersion.pdf.
+A more detailed description and sample reports are available a www.amun.org/information-for-registered-schools/.
 The Dais Staff in each report-writing body will provide additional details to the Commission on the first day of Conference and will assist Representatives throughout the report-writing process.
 Please note that in this section "Commission" refers to the reporting body and "Council" refers to the body that receives the report.